piman51277/vexmusic/README.md

 This project remedies that by using an Arduino as a simple tone generator, and interfacing with it through the 8 ADI ports on the V5 Brain.
 Details about the protocol can be found below.

-Currently, this is a WIP, and has only audio playback support.

 ## Brain -> Arduino Protocol

 The main issue using the ADI ports to communicate is bandwidth.
 Due to hardware limitations, we are limited to 1 update per 10ms for every port (100Hz).
 In addition, the scheduler on the Brain makes it nigh impossible to get a consistent delay between updates.
 Therefore, this protocol is designed to work with variable time between updates, and operate up to 100Hz.